 Tell your attorney everything that happened that you think might be relevant, tell him who the other parties are, what the officers might know or think, what evidence is out there, what mitigating factors are in your favor and any defenses or constitutional violations you believe may have occurred.
 Explain the stop, seizure, search and any mistreatment or pressure you may have been under from the officer.

 We will work to get your case resolved asap by preparing a defense strategy that covers all the bases.
-Procedure, Case Law, Constitutional Law, etc. Mr. Tarris has seen it all and will help you minimize the damage so you can get back on track during this tough time.
+Procedural Errors, Virginia Case Law, U.S. Constitutional Law, etc. Mr. Tarris has seen it all and will help you minimize the damage so you can get back on track during this tough time.
 Call 540-319-4111 to get us started on your defense strategy.